gruelbox/transaction-outbox/README.md

 implementation 'com.gruelbox:transactionoutbox-core:1.3.109'
 ```

+#### Additional dependencies
+For additional usability, you may wish to also include [CGLIB](https://search.maven.org/artifact/cglib/cglib) and [Objenesis](https://search.maven.org/artifact/org.objenesis/objenesis) on your classpath.
+As of v2.1.x, these are used if available, but are not required.
+They do, however, make using the library much more enjoyable.

 ### Development snapshots

 Maven Central is updated regularly.
 However, if you want to stay at the bleeding edge, you can use continuously-delivered releases from [Github Package Repository](https://github.com/gruelbox/transaction-outbox/packages).
 These can be used from your production builds since they will never be deleted (unlike `SNAPSHOT`s).